awesome-spectral-indices/spyndex/docs/started.rst

 Plotting Spectral Indices
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-All posible values of a spectral index can be visualized using `spyndex.plot.heatmap()`!
+All posible values of a spectral index can be visualized using
+:code:`spyndex.plot.heatmap()`!
 This is a module that doesn't require data,
 just specify the index, the bands, and BOOM!
-Heatmap of all the possible values of the index!
+Heatmap of all the possible values of the
+index!

 .. code-block:: python